scipy-conference/scipy_proceedings/papers/chris_beaumont/chris_beaumont.rst

 objects.
 The base classes for these objects override the ``__setattribute__`` method, such that state changes automatically send messages to the hub.
-This means that, in most situations, code that edits state (for example, code that translates user-drawn regions-of-interest to subset definitions) need not manually broadcast messages.
+This means that, in most situations, code that edits the state (for example, code that translates user-drawn regions-of-interest to subset definitions) need not manually broadcast messages.

 Glue enables data linking across files by providing a simple, dictionary-like interface for accessing attributes from data.
 For example, consider the case where a user overplots a catalog on top of an image.
-This overlay requires knowledge of the location of each catalog entry *in the pixel coordinate system of the image*.
-The pseudo-code to plot this looks like this:
+Such an overlay requires knowledge of the location of each catalog entry *in the pixel coordinate system of the image*.
+The pseudo-code for the overlay looks like this:

 .. code-block:: python